 Three midterms and a final exam, completed Individually.
-Allowed resources will be listed for each exam.
 Exams will consist of multiple-choice questions meant to test how well you understand and can apply the essential course concepts.
 Midterm exams focus on the recent material, including cumulative concepts, and the final exam will be comprehensive.
-For the midterm exams, but not the final exam, you will be able to submit revised work for partial points by the specified deadline.
-Revisions must include an explanation of any errors and corrections that were made.
-Plan on time limits of up to 30 minutes for a midterm, and up to 60 minutes for the final.
-Midterms are on Wed/Thurs in the 4th, 8th and 12th weeks of the semester with the exact MCQ dates to be announced at least one week in advance.
+Plan on time limits of 30-40 minutes for a midterm, and 60 minutes for the final.
 An email will be sent before each exam listing all procedures & requirements.
 I will automatically calculate your grade using the higher weighted percentage between two options listed.
 If you miss a midterm for any reason, Option 2 will be used.

-Option 1: Count all 3 midterms at 20% each (midterms = 60% of total); final exam, 40%

-Option 2: Count the best 2 midterms at 25% each (midterms = 50% of total); final exam, 50%
+Option 1: Count all 3 midterms at 20% each (midterms = 60% of total); final exam, 40%Option 2: Count the best 2 midterms at 25% each (midterms = 50% of total); final exam, 50%